LisaHackett97/fun-space-quiz/README.md

 List out each feature on each page.

+#### Landing Page

-Feature: Landing Page:
+-Feature: Landing Page:
-Expected: Page is expected to open with background image and the three features displaying:
+-Expected: Page is expected to open with background image and the three features displaying:
-Result: Page opened as expected
+-Result: Page opened as expected

 Feature: Play Game icon with text underneath
 Expected: Text changes colour when hovered.
 Click and will being user to game page